microsoft/qsharp/katas/content/multi_qubit_systems/index.md

     "title": "Overview"
 })

-This kata introduces you to multi-qubit systems - their representation in mathematical notation and in Q# code, and the concept of entanglement.
+This kata introduces you to multi-qubit systems, their representation in mathematical notation and in Q# code, and the concept of entanglement.

 If you are not familiar with single-qubit systems, we recommend that you complete "The Qubit" kata first.